ECronin1973/computer_infrastructure/README.md

 ---

-## 📚 Background
+### Background

-This notebook supports the [Computer Infrastructure module assessment](https://github.com/ianmcloughlin/computer-infrastructure/blob/main/assessment/problems.md) for ATU Winter 2025–2026.
-It focuses on collecting and visualising hourly stock data for the FAANG companies — Meta (META), Apple (AAPL), Amazon (AMZN), Netflix (NFLX), and Alphabet (GOOG) — using Python tools such as `yfinance`, `pandas`, `matplotlib`, and `seaborn`.
+This notebook supports the ATU Winter 2025–2026 Computer Infrastructure module assessment (see [assessment problems(https://github.com/ianmcloughlin/computer-infrastructure/blob/main/assessment/problems.md)) and implements a reproducible pipeline to collect, persist, and visualise hourly FAANG stock data.
+It focuses on the following tickers: Meta (META), Apple (AAPL), Amazon (AMZN), Netflix (NFLX), and Alphabet (GOOG), using Python tooling: yfinance (data retrieval), pandas (data handling), matplotlib and seaborn (visualisation).

-The project is divided into four problems:
+The work maps directly to the module assessment tasks:

-- Problem 1: Fetch and save hourly data
+#### Problem 1 — Fetch and save hourly data
+- Download hourly OHLCV for each FAANG ticker covering the last 5 trading days (trading days, not calendar days).
+- Persist raw outputs as timestamped CSV files in data/ for reproducibility.

-- Problem 2: Plot closing prices
+#### Problem 2 — Plot closing prices
+- Load the latest CSV per ticker and plot hourly Close series on a single comparison chart.
+- Save reviewer‑friendly, timestamped PNGs to plots/.
+Chart titles explicitly display the last available trading session to avoid weekend/holiday ambiguity.

-- Problem 3: Convert logic into a CLI script
+#### Problem 3 — Convert logic into a CLI script
+- Encapsulate notebook logic into faang.py with flags such as --plot, --overwrite, and --show for repeatable, scriptable execution.

-- Problem 4: Automate execution using GitHub Actions
+#### Problem 4 — Automate execution using GitHub Actions
+- Provide a scheduled workflow (.github/workflows/faang.yml) that runs the script on a fixed cadence (for example, weekly) and commits updated CSVs and plots to the repository to produce a clear, auditable commit history.

+**Notes and assumptions**

+- “5 days” always refers to the last 5 trading sessions; running the notebook or script on weekends or market holidays will return data up to the most recent trading day because exchanges are closed.
+- Filenames are UTC timestamped and lexicographically sortable (format: TICKER_YYYYMMDD-HHmmss.csv) to allow deterministic “latest file” selection.
+- Helper functions and short Markdown explanation blocks are included throughout the notebook to document design choices, runtime flags, and reviewer considerations.

 ---